ScottBeverly/Project2/project-worksheet.md

 #### PostMVP
 - To Take the new knowlege i gain through out the course and implement them into my project to make it better!
 - Possibly branch out more in depth with more components and aditional components.
+- Create Events page with even more Routes to make my App more Dynamic

 ## Components